Decoding the Net Cube: A thorough look to this Versatile Tool

 The Net Cube: Unveiling the Different Types

 A net cube, specifically, is a two-dimensional pattern that, when folded along its edges, forms a three-dimensional cube.
 A cube, as we know, is a regular hexahedron – a six-sided polyhedron with all sides being congruent squares.
-However, there's not just one way to arrange these six squares to create a net; there are, in fact, eleven distinct net cube configurations.
+On the flip side, there's not just one way to arrange these six squares to create a net; there are, in fact, eleven distinct net cube configurations.
 These variations arise from the different ways the six squares can be connected and arranged in a plane.

 Let's visualize a few common examples: